Gym company fined £80,000 over injuries

 Posted: May 16, 2015

-Posted in: Gym & Leisure Centre Injuries Public Liability
+Posted in: Gym & Leisure Centre Injuries Head and Brain Injuries Public Place Accidents

 A gym company has been fined £80,000 after one of its members was left blind in one eye and partially sighted in the other when a gym session went wrong.
 Company executive 47-year-old Mauro Carneiro had been using a stability ball and resistance bands in a David Lloyd Leisure (DLL) gym when the bands gave way and catapulted a metal ‘D-ring’ into his face.
 Personal trainer, Ian Donaldson, was with Mr Carneiro when the accident happened, and immediately phoned an ambulance.
 It was heard that Mr Donaldson purchased the bands online.